-Send creative text, video, or photos -- Take a picture or record a video, and set how long you want your friends to be able to view it.
+- Send creative text, video, or photos – Take a picture or record a video, and set how long you want your friends to be able to view it.
 Spice it up with emojis, a caption, or even some impromptu doodling.
 Or, if you feel that text is enough, start a chat with someone and write them a short message.
 Then send it off!

-Made for mobile -- Snapchat is meant to work on mobile devices, such as smart phones and tablet computers.
+- Made for mobile – Snapchat is meant to work on mobile devices, such as smart phones and tablet computers.
 Some people have found a way to make it work on desktop computers, but it requires the use of third-party programs.

-Moments are fleeting -- Make sure that you’re really ready to view a snap or chat before you open it, because once it expires, you likely won’t be able to see it again!
+- Moments are fleeting – Make sure that you’re really ready to view a snap or chat before you open it, because once it expires, you likely won’t be able to see it again!
 By the same token, make sure that any snap or chat gets its point across the first time!

 Snapchat is a creative way to communicate with the people you care about.
 It’s easy to add contacts, and the interface for sending content to your friends (and receiving it from them) is relatively straightforward and easy-to-use.
-And the fact that most of what you send or receive gets deleted once you (or any other Snapchat users) have seen it eases a bit of the anxiety when it comes to protecting your privacy and public image online.
+In addition, the fact that most of what you send or receive gets deleted once you (or any other users) have seen it eases a bit of the anxiety when it comes to protecting your privacy and public image online.

 Snapchat is not without flaws, however.
 It primarily only works on mobile devices, and only if other people you know are using it.
 Some people may not like the convention of deleting messages after they’re viewed, preferring to have a record that they can share with friends and family.
 And although Snapchat tries to be privacy-conscious, there are ways to preserve messages sent over it before they get deleted.

 That’s about it for our review of Snapchat.
 If you’re looking to get started right now, head over to our next tutorial, which will teach you how to download and install the app, then move on to our tutorial on how to use Snapchat.